Episode Number: 68

 Renay: They’re supposed to be challenging but fun.
 Don’t let your dreams be dreams, guys.
 Set realistic reading challenges.
 The end.

 Renay: As 2017 begins, a lot of us are going to look ahead to potential favorites that the year’s going to deliver.
 Ana, let’s go back and forth and share some of the things we’re excited about.
 Hit me with your number one.

 Ana: You know what my number one is.

 Renay: I probably know but the listeners probably don’t know, so you have to tell them.

 Ana: I bet they know too.
 I’m not gonna say anything.

 I’m only joking.
-My first one is the next Megan Whalen Turner book in the Prince Thief series OBVIOUSLY!
-It’s Thick as Thieves, it’s coming as soon as MAY, Renay, MAY, that’s like TOMORROW.
-And I cannot wait to go back to that world and those characters that I love so much.
-Do you have that book in your list too?
+My first one is the next Megan Whalen Turner book in The Queen’s Thief series, obviously!
+It’s Thick as Thieves, it’s coming as soon as May, Renay.
+May.
+That’s like tomorrow.
+I cannot wait to go back to that world and those characters that I love so much.
+Do you have that book in your list, too?

 Renay: … No…?